 Hooper was born in Somerset and entered the Cistercian monastery at Cleeve.
 He studied at Oxford and in London and was influenced by the writings of the reformers Zwingli and Bullinger.
 Coming under suspicion for his opinions, he fled abroad in 1539 and spent nine years in France and Switzerland.
-With the accession of Edward VI, he returned to England and was consecrated Bishop of Gloucester in 1551, but when Edward was succeeded by his half-sister Mary, his reforming work was cut short and he was one of the first Protestant bishops to face arrest and trial.
+With the accession of Edward VI, he returned to England and was consecrated Bishop of Gloucester in 1551, but on the succession of Edward's half-sister Mary, his reforming work was cut short and he was one of the first Protestant bishops to face arrest and trial.

 St Mary de Crypt

 Facing directly on to Southgate Street, this was the parish church of George Whitefield - where he was baptised, went to school and preached his first sermon (GL1 2DR).
 It was also where his infant son was buried in 1744.
 Whitefield was born at the Bell Inn in Bell Lane, where his father was innkeeper [not the present Old Bell wine bar in Southgate Street which dates from about 1650].
 It stood on the site of the Eastgate Street Shopping Centre but has long since disappeared.